anthonydugois/polynomic/README.md

 > Bernstein is a set of advanced utilities to manipulate SVG paths.

-Visit the website to see some [some demos](http://anthonydugois.com/bernstein/)!
+Visit the website to see [some demos](http://anthonydugois.com/bernstein/)!

 ### Installation